fstagni/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/data_logging_system.rst

     }

 Here the only arguments of all method wanted to be logged are self and dl_files.
-It is a dictionnaryin which the keys are lfn and values can be :
+It is a dictionnaryin which the keys are lfn and values can be:
  * String, in that case it is needed to precise the name of the string with the parameter 'valueName'.
  * Dictionnary, in that case, it is needed to know which keys it is needed to get value and the name of the value.
 This is the aim of the 'keysToGet' argument

-Here is how the w_execute method is decorated :
+Here is how the w_execute method is decorated:

 .. code-block:: python